 - Skipping rope is an excellent workout option to improve footwork and rhythm - these are key skills required in boxing.

 - Running (also known as roadwork in the boxing world) is a great staple exercise to build up your cardio level to prepare yourself for rounds on a heavy bag.

 - Implementing some beginner arm and core workouts is also a great idea to strengthen the muscles and prepare yourself for more intense workouts!

-- Shadowboxing, a technique where you simply punch the air is a good step forward.
-It will give you a feel for how different punches work, and allow you to correct your form and prepare yourself before starting on a real bag.
+- Shadowboxing, a technique where you simply envision yourself in the ring and punch the air is a good step forward.
+It will give you a feel for how different punches work or feel, and allow you to correct your form and prepare yourself before starting on a real bag.

 Hopefully you’re familiar with the basics and begin your boxing journey.
 Remember, it’s never too late so start today!
 You’ll thank yourself later.